Contingencyplana/picture_books_ai_1/README.md

 7. **Children’s Cartoon Channel**
    Picture books and games become cartoons.
-   By children, for children, with strong parental controls.
+   By children, for children — with built-in parental guidance and safeguards.
    Studios for animated movies and series.

 8. **Gamified LLVM (Lingual Lab)**